ibm-cloud-docs/assistant/deploy-whatsapp.md

 WhatsApp has a rigorous process that they use to review all businesses that want to interact with customers over their network.
 WhatsApp, which is owned by Facebook, requires that you register your business with the Facebook business directory.

-1. To register, go to the [Facebook Business Manager](https://business.facebook.com/overview) website, and click *Create account* and follow the instructions to create an account.
+1. To register, go to the [Facebook Business Manager](https://business.facebook.com/overview){: external} website, and click *Create account* and follow the instructions to create an account.

 1. Make a note of your Facebook Business Manager ID.
 You will need this in the next step.

-1. Submit the *Request to enable your Twilio numbers for WhatsApp* form from the [Twilio API for WhatsApp](https://www.twilio.com/whatsapp/request-access) web page.
+1. Submit the *Request to enable your Twilio numbers for WhatsApp* form from the [Twilio API for WhatsApp](https://www.twilio.com/whatsapp/request-access){: external} web page.

     Tips for specifying the following values: